 Register as a New Patient

 If you live within our practice area you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
-Eligibility can be quickly confirmed from your address so please provide proof by way of a recent utility bill and we also require one form of photo ID.
-You can call into the surgery to pick the registration forms, you will need to complete a registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
+You can call into the surgery to pick the registration forms or complete the two forms below, the registration form (GMS1) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.

 Our Practice Area extends northwards to the A69, west to the A68 and up to the county borders with Tyne and Wear and Gateshead.
 We are pleased to provide medical services and healthcare to anyone living within this area.

 Click here enter your postcode and find out if you live within our Practice Area.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.